trussworks/Truss-PQVP/README.md

   * Other team members also identified usability improvements and filed stories which were reviewed by the team and accepted or rejected during planning and grooming sessions.
   * Additionally we conducted user testing with people within the organization but outside the assigned team to provide valuable feedback which was iterated upon to achieve the delivered prototype.

-Design style guide: Neat was used as the grid system to ensure a consistent and responsive design.
-Templates and style guides were leveraged from the draft U.S. Web Design Standards site.
+Design style guide: [Neat](http://neat.bourbon.io) was used as the grid system to ensure a consistent and responsive design.
+Templates and style guides were leveraged from the draft [U.S. Web Design Standards](https://standards.usa.gov) site.

 ## Agile development approach:
 The team conducted three one-week sprint cycles(link to pivotal board) to complete design, development, and testing.
 Several technologies were used to ensure the prototype works on multiple devices with a responsive design, including Neat, Leaflet, and React.js.
 All platforms used to create and run the prototype are openly licensed and free of charge

-* Modern and open-source technologies include: Docker, Circle CI, Postgres, React.js and Go.
+* Modern and open-source technologies include: Docker, Circle CI, Postgres, React.js, webpack and Go.
-* Infrastructure as a Service (IaaS) was run on AWS using: Terraform, ECS, RDS, WebPack, SNS, etc.
+* Infrastructure as a Service (IaaS) was run on AWS using: Terraform, ECS, SNS, etc.
 * Automated unit tests developed via: We used Jest and the Go built-in unit testing library;
-* We did browser testing using Selenium and Sauce Labs to emulate different devices and OSs as well as accessed the prototype on iPhone/Android mobile OS.
+* We did browser testing using Selenium and Sauce Labs to emulate different devices and OSs as well as manually tested the prototype on iPhone/Android mobile OS.
 * Continuous integration system: Circle CI
 * Configuration management: Terraform
 * Continuous monitoring: AWS Cloudwatch and Route53 Health Check